29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/DecideDrivetrain.typ

  ("\n\n\n6 Wheels\n\n\n", 4, 3, 4, 3),
  ("\n\n\n8 Wheels\n\n\n", 3, 5, 3, 5),
 )
-From our analysis we decided that an 8 Wheel drive is our best choice, since it synergises most strongly with a differential drive.
-Both give great freedom for gearing, allowing greater control over torque and speed.
+From our analysis we decided that an 8 Wheel Drive is our best choice, since it synergises most strongly with a Differential Drive.
+Combining these two gives us great freedom for gearing, allowing greater control over torque and speed.
 Additionally, both elements will contribute to a higher power drive train.
-The simplicity of the differential drive compensates for the higher complexity of having 8 wheels.
-Neither design elements give us the greatest manoeuverability, which is the greatest problem with our design at this current stage.
+The simplicity of the Differential Drive compensates for the higher complexity of having 8 wheels.
+Unfortunately, neither of these design elements give us the greatest manoeuverability, which is the greatest problem with our design at this current stage.
+This can be addressed with the wheels we choose, since having 8 Wheels gives us the most flexibility over combinations of wheel types.
+\
+\
+\
+\
+\
+\
+\
+\
 === Wheel types
 The combination of an 8 Wheel Drive and Differential Drive gives our bot great power, whilst also being relatively simple to build.
-The main consideration for the wheels, which we do is to give us greater manoeuverability.
+The main consideration for the combination of wheels, which we choose is that they give our bot greater manoeuverability since that is the main problem with our current solution.
 #components.decision-matrix(
  properties: (
  (name: "Manouverability"),